Discover Green Caviar

 Recommended as crunchy salad booster, snack, appetizer, canapé, antipasti, entree, hors d’oeuvre or a decorative sideboard.

-Basically unknow outside of Japan sea grapes make an awesome addition to any salad!
+Basically unknown outside of Japan sea grapes make an awesome addition to any salad!

 100% dehydrated green sea grapes, containing natural sea salt within the grapes.